marciogualtieri/DestinationProcessor/README.md

 in Java using  annotations  instead  of defining  an XSD file, as I feel  it to be easier  to maintain  by developers.

-For generating the HTML output, I have chosen Freemarker [4].
+For generating the HTML output, I have chosen [Freemarker](http://freemarker.incubator.apache.org).
 The following Freemarker template is used to define the HTML output structure:

      ./src/main/resources/freemarker/templates/destinationOutput.ftl